-The Regents of the University of California have established the Regents’ Professors and Lecturers Program (RPLP), which permits the appointment, on a visiting basis, of distinguished leaders from non-academic fields to enrich our instructional program and increase students' exposure to a diverse range of successful professionals, artists and others.
+The Regents of the University of California have established the Regents’ Professor and Regents' Lecturer Programs (RPLP), which permits the appointment, on a visiting basis, of distinguished leaders from non-academic fields to enrich our instructional program and increase students' exposure to a diverse range of successful professionals, artists and others.

 Each school, college, or officially designated division within a school or college may submit as many as three nominations.
 Nominations by an organized research unit must be co-sponsored by an academic department.
 Academic units should contact potential nominees in advance to assure their availability.
-A nomination should include information on professional achievements, employment history, awards and honors, publications and/or creative work.
+A nomination should include a curriculum vitae (CV): employment history, information on professional achievements, awards and honors, publications and/or creative work.
 In addition, it should indicate specifically what the nominee’s teaching activities and student contact will be and how the nominating academic unit will benefit from the appointment.
 Because of the competitive nature of this program, a full presentation of the nominees’ credentials is essential.
-If airfare is requested, an estimate of the travel cost should be indicated.
 The academic quarter proposed for residence should be noted in the letter of nomination.

 Appointees to these titles are subject to the Immigration Reform and Control Act of 1986.
 It is necessary to establish the citizenship status of a nominee before a financial commitment is made and before the arrival of an appointee.
 The office submitting a nomination should review the current visa status of a candidate at the earliest possible date.

 A Department Chair forwards nominations to the Dean with comments.
 The Dean then forwards the nominations to the Associate Vice Chancellor for Faculty Development with an overall priority listing and comments.